Youth Education Program

-Your resume must include any experience abroad (work, study, internship), as well as any professional experience, volunteer work and extracurricular activities and memberships which demonstrate your interest for international business or in international business with an environmental or sustainability focus.
+Your resume should include any experience abroad (work, study, internship), as well as any professional experience, volunteer work and extracurricular activities and memberships which demonstrate your interest for international business or in international business with an environmental or sustainability focus.

 - Academic or employer reference letter

 You must include a reference letter from either a professor/ instructor at your current educational institution or from your employer.

 Frequently Asked Questions

 - I am a second (or third) year undergraduate university student in Natural Resources Management or Environmental Studies.
 Am I eligible to apply for one of the scholarships for business studies combined with environment or sustainability studies?

 If, in addition to natural resources or environmental studies courses, your program includes courses in business then you are eligible to apply.